kylpo/react-playbook/deep-dives/refs.md

 Wouldn't it be nice to use `ref` callbacks with the same DX of `ref` strings?

-Well, if you're using [Preact](https://github.com/developit/preact), you're in luck. [linkref](https://github.com/developit/linkref), from Preact's creator, provides an abstraction for creating and setting function `ref`s:
+Well, if you're using [Preact](https://github.com/developit/preact), you're in luck. [linkref](https://github.com/developit/linkref), from Preact's creator, provides an abstraction for creating and setting function `ref`s.

 ![](https://camo.githubusercontent.com/a2afe02731bdae6d2eacd5d6c975d754423db525/687474703a2f2f692e696d6775722e636f6d2f56346b5467626e2e706e67)